Agoric/safe-modules/docs/index.md

     powerful instances that are shared by universal access to one shared import namespace.

 -   Dynamic imports are not statically analyzable.
-References to other modules can be constructed at runtime.

--   The platform provides the program with ambient authority in the form of objects representing powerful and dangerous capabilities (such as accessing the file system) populating the global scope and global object, available to all modules in that program, even though most modules need few or none of those.
+Both the CJS `require()` function and the ESM `import()` expression accept computed strings.

 -   Through the one shared import namespace, any module can load any other module, preventing any encapsulation of internal modules within larger subsystems.

--   Modules can hold and share a state, allowing unintended and unauthorized communications channels.
+-   A modules can contain top-level mutable state, allowing unintended and unauthorized communications channels.
 For example, modules can
     export:

-    -   A variable.
+    -   An assignable variable.
     -   A mutable object.

-    -   A function which closes over a variable.
+    -   A function which closes over an assignable variable.

-    -   An object which can hold a state, for example, a WeakMap.
+    -   An object which can hold state such as a Map.

 ## Threat Model